GenSpectrum/LAPIS/docs/source/index.html.md

 }
 ```

+The responses can be formatted in JSON or CSV.
+The default is JSON.
+To get CSV responses, append the query parameter `dataFormat=csv`.

-Responses are returned in [JSON](https://www.json.org/json-en.html) format with three top level attributes:
+Responses returned in the [JSON](https://www.json.org/json-en.html) format have three top level attributes:

 - "info" - data about the API itself
 - "errors" - an array (hopefully empty!) of things that wrong.
-See section "Errors" (TODO) for further details.
 - "data" - the actual data